5 Privacy Trends for 2025: What to Watch For

 It’s possible people aren’t reading privacy policies because, too often, they can be tangled webs of legal jargon.
 For that reason, the GDPR prohibits organizations from hiding behind illegible terms and conditions that are difficult to understand.

-Instead, GDPR compliance requires companies to clearly define their data privacy policies and make them easily accessible.
+Instead, the GDPR requires organizations to clearly define their data privacy policies and make them easily accessible.
 They must explain how they engage in personal data processing and what they do with it.
-Further, they can't write privacy policies that absolve them from responding to a personal data breach.
+Further, they can't write privacy policies that absolve them from responding to a data breach.

 This may be one of the most significant changes in practice for U.S. companies.
 Especially after a few large-scale breaches occurred, like one involving Equifax in 2017.
 It took the credit monitoring firm six weeks to report the breach, affecting upward of 143 million Americans.

-GDPR requirements give consumers (i.e., data subjects) the right to ask companies for information held about them.
+GDPR gives consumers (i.e., data subjects) the right to ask companies for information held about them.
 Within a month’s time, companies must be able to fulfill the request.

-Data subject access requests force organizations to know where collected data is at all times, what information is being collected, how it's being used by whom, and when it's being accessed.
+Data subject access requests force organizations to know where the data collected is at all times, what information is being collected, how it's being used by whom, and when it's being accessed.

 As you can imagine, this is one of the most significant portions of the data protection law: It enforces transparency surrounding personal data and information that organizations store and process.